 The other problem, which is often overlooked – missing data.
 If an IoT device collects data from multiple channels, eventually, there will be some glitches, instrument failures, and synchronization errors.
 Missing data problem also needs to be solved by one of many means such as listwise removal of data chunks or imputed with most probable values.
 It depends on what your IoT system is working on.
 For instance, there might be enough to impute the average of neighboring values for temperature measurements, while in medical systems, you may think of listwise deletion or machine learning imputation.

 The other part of processing might be data normalization and converter into an acceptable use form.

-Data processing can be performed in both ends – IoT device or on the internet site where cloud computers may offer much higher processing power and a broader range of software tools.
+Data processing can be performed on both ends – IoT devices or on the internet site where cloud computers may offer much higher processing power and a broader range of software tools.

 4. Data Storage